 The Company leases office space under non-cancelable operating leases with various expiration dates through 2029.
 The Company's lease agreements generally do not contain any material residual value guarantees or material restrictive covenants.
 Certain of the Company's lease agreements include escalating lease payments.
 Additionally, certain lease agreements contain renewal provisions and other provisions which require the Company to pay taxes, insurance, or maintenance costs.
-Rent expense for the years ended December 31, 2020, 2019 and 2018 were \$25.7 million, \$24.8 million and \$28.0 million respectively.
+Rent expense for the years ended December 31, 2021, 2020 and 2019 were \$18.5 million, \$25.7 million and \$24.8 million respectively.

-Future minimum lease payments under leases having initial or remaining non-cancelable lease terms in excess of one year as of December 31, 2020 are as follows (in thousands):
+Future minimum lease payments under leases having initial or remaining non-cancelable lease terms in excess of one year as of December 31, 2021 are as follows: